 "Beatie, my mother's dog, did amazingly well!
 Her confidence grew as she became stronger and she learnt she could keep up with her house mates; this is something we see with many of the dogs we treat; their behaviour patterns change.
 Owners who think their puppies normal behaviour is quiet and subdued, gradually see changes, their puppies become bright, bubbly and often naughty.
 Dogs that owners think are just "growing old" and slowing up, gain strength and energy.
 This mental response is due to several factors, the physical effects of exercising in water, reducing pain, increasing strength and range of motion and a generalised increased mood state.

-Since we first opened in 2000 the hydrotherapy industry has progressed rapidly offering new techniques and equipment, the hydrotherapy service at Meadow Farm has progressed along with the industry changes, four additional therapists have joined the Meadow Farm team and new facilities and services have been developed.
-All our therapist attend Continuing Professional Development (CPD) training to ensure that they remain up to date with current research and treatment methods.
+Since we first opened in 2000 the hydrotherapy industry has progressed rapidly offering new techniques and equipment, the hydrotherapy service at Meadow Farm has progressed along with the industry changes.

 We were also aware that acupuncture would be of great benefit to many of the dogs that were referred to us and early in 2007 Roberta Baxter MA VetMB MRCVS came to work with us and run her pain therapy clinics from our facilities.
-Roberta completed the team and we now have a fantastic group of therapists that work closely together with you and your vet, to offer a holistic treatment plan for all your varied animal friends.
+Many Veterinary Practices now have resident Veterinary acupuncturists on site and we are happy to work with them as part of a multi- disiplinary team.

 We invite you to visit us for an informal chat before booking your pets in for their first appointment.
 This gives you a chance to look at our facilities, watch some dogs in the Aquatic Treadmill and talk to existing clients and various therapists.